nightroman/Invoke-Build/README.md

 Extra tools, see PSGallery and the repository:

 * *Invoke-Build.ArgumentCompleters.ps1* - completers for v5 native, TabExpansionPlusPlus, TabExpansion2.ps1
-* *Invoke-TaskFromISE.ps1* - invokes a task from a build script opened in ISE
 * *Invoke-TaskFromVSCode.ps1* - invokes a task from a build script opened in VSCode
 * *New-VSCodeTask.ps1* - generates VSCode tasks bound to build script tasks
+* *Invoke-TaskFromISE.ps1* - invokes a task from a script opened in ISE

 And some more tools, see the repository: